The CSM Team

 +49 (0)211 44709 741

 Maria Dahl works as Personal Assistant at the Center for Sports and Management since 2017.
 She takes care of the everyday business process at the center and supports the team in research, teaching and events.
 After her apprenticeship as management assistant in wholesale and foreign trade, she worked as a team and management assistant at various companies and graduted avocational with a Bachelor in Business Administration at FOM.
 Recently, Maria worked at Handelsblatt.
-In her leisure time, you can find her with her son at the playground or suprising her friends with culinary delicacies.
-She also likes to swing her racket at the tennis court.
+In her leisure time, she also likes to swing her racket at the tennis court.

 +49 (0)211 44709 746